Select your motor

 A. Yes it is strongly recommended.
-The reason being, the bias circuit (prevents ignition system feedback) between packs must be maintained or the old switch box could possibly damage the new one or vise versa.
+The reason being, the bias circuit (prevents ignition system feedback) between packs must be maintained or the old switch box could possibly damage the new one or vice versa.

 Q. My water cooled regulator got so hot, it caught on fire and burned up a lot of things on the motor.
 What could have caused this?

 A. One of two things are usually to blame.
 Either the regulator simply shorted out internally (or from a serious external short), or adequate water supply was not present to keep the regulator cool.
 This is another reason of many why you should make sure your water pump is always in good working condition.
 The regulators we offer contain an internal fusible link to help prevent fires and other dangerous conditions from occurring.